nicklafferty/craftycody/content/life/park-city-ut.md

 I did a little light Googling and found [Dope Snow](https://www.dopesnow.com/) which looks like a lifestyle brand run by a bunch of influencers.
 That being said, most of those brands have the cutest stuff.
 I checked around on some snowboarding forums and Reddit to see if people actually like their stuff and the consensus was positive.

-I decided to bite the bullet and bought the [Adept W](https://www.dopesnow.com/adept-w-snowboard-jacket-women-soft-green).
+I decided to bite the bullet and bought the [Adept W](https://www.dopesnow.com/adept-w-snowboard-jacket-women-soft-green) in soft green.
+And, y'all, it's so cute.
+I saw a lot of Dope Snow on the mountain so I felt good about buying it.

 ### Snowboard/ski pants